History of the Capitol

 The Capitol is the eastern edge of Denver's Civic Center, and is part of the national historic landmark.
 It serves as the beginning of the Capitol Hill District, sitting slightly higher than the rest of downtown Denver.
 The main entrance hall is open 180 feet (55 m) to the top of the dome, about the height of an 18-story building.

-Many important projects have been done on the building in recent years, including a major safety upgrade project, the addition of a geothermal well that heats and cools the building, the Capitol dome restoration project and the restoration of the House and Senate Chambers that is currently underway.
+Many important projects have been done on the building in recent years, including a major safety upgrade project, the addition of a geothermal well that heats and cools the building, the Capitol dome restoration project and the restoration of the House and Senate Chambers.

 The Colorado State Archives keeps the official historical records of the Colorado State Capitol.